After the Death

 Once the final goodbyes and death have occurred, it is time to conduct the funeral ritual and handle the person's estate and last wishes.

 An autopsy is a procedure that consists of a thorough medical examination of the deceased's body to determine cause of death and to evaluate any disease or injury that was present.
-The procedure is usually performed by a pathologist ( a specialized variety of medical doctor).
-When a person has died from natural and known causes, an autopsy is generally not required in the United States.
+The procedure is usually performed by a pathologist (a specialized variety of medical doctor).
+When a person has died from natural and known causes, an autopsy is generally not required.
 Elective autopsies are performed when the deceased has given permission to donate organs or serve as a volunteer for medical research.

 Notifying Others of the Death